Apteco/AptecoAPIGuides/Guides/GettingStarted.md

 ### Count a query

-To count the modified query it can be passed back to the `{dataViewName}/Queries/{systemName}/CountSync` endpoiont.
+To count the modified query it can be passed back to the `{dataViewName}/Queries/{systemName}/CountSync` endpoint.

 ``` csharp
 private async Task<Count> CountQuery(string dataViewName, string systemName, Query query, SessionDetails sessionDetails)